 We talk about the physical toll that covid takes on our bodies, but I wish there was more talk about the emotional toll- the sadness, frustration, anger, fear, resentment and so much else.
-I was totally surprised by the shame, anger, and resentment I felt.
+I've come to realize that some actually feel relieved by getting covid.
+I, on the other hand, felt shame, anger, and resentment I felt.
 Luckily as my physical symptoms improved (which took almost a month), my emotions improved as well.
 Since my covid illness, I've talked to many others who've admitted to feeling the same.
 Have you felt this way?
 Let me know.

 No matter what, just know that you're not alone, regardless of what you feel.
 Also, know that we'll all get through this together.

 Love, Dr. Jen